7 Extraordinary Van Gogh Paintings You’ve Probably Never Seen

-1. Recumbent nude, 1887
+1. Recumbent Nude

-In 1886, Vincent van Gogh arrived to Paris, where he became acquainted with the impressionists.
+In 1886, Vincent van Gogh arrived to Paris, where he became acquainted with the Impressionists.
 His palette here is so different from the one we know from The Potato Eaters.
 But the realism of that painting is visible also here – the nude is not exactly an idealized beauty.
-She is painted rather roughly, her face in particular is barely developed beyond a sketch.
-Van Gogh made three other, similar nudes, a pencil drawing and two paintings.
+She is painted rather roughly, her face, in particular, is barely developed beyond a sketch.
+Van Gogh made three other similar nudes, a pencil drawing and two paintings.
 The same model appears to have posed in all the works.
 This is probably Agostina Segatori, owner of the café Le Tambourin on the Boulevard du Clichy, with whom Van Gogh had a brief relationship.

-2. Girl in a wood, 1882
+2. Girl in a Wood

 The other study in the wood is of some large green beech trunks on a stretch of ground covered with dry sticks, and the little figure of a girl in white.
 There was the great difficulty of keeping it clear, and of getting space between the trunks standing at different distances – and the place and relative bulk of those trunks change with the perspective – to make it so that one can breathe and walk around in it, and to make you smell the fragrance of the wood.

-3. The Dance Hall in Arles, 1888
+3. The Dance Hall in Arles

 4. The Raising of Lazarus (after Rembrandt)

-In The Raising of Lazarus (after Rembrandt), van Gogh drastically trimmed the composition of Rembrandt’s etching and eliminated the figure of Christ, focusing on Lazarus and his sisters.
-Some art historians say that in their countenances may be detected the likenesses of the artist and his friends Augustine Rouline and Marie Ginoux.
+In The Raising of Lazarus (after Rembrandt), Van Gogh drastically trimmed the composition of Rembrandt’s etching and eliminated the figure of Christ, focusing on Lazarus and his sisters.
+Some art historians say that the likenesses of the artist and his friends Augustine Rouline and Marie Ginoux may be detected in their countenances.
 Van Gogh had just recovered from a lengthy episode of illness, and he may have identified with the miracle of the biblical resurrection, whose “personalities are the characters of my dreams.”

-5. Torso of Venus, 1886
+5. Torso of Venus

-7. Flowering Plum Orchard (after Hiroshige), 1887
+7. Flowering Plum Orchard (after Hiroshige)

 Just think of that; isn’t it almost a new religion that these Japanese teach us, who are so simple and live in nature as if they themselves were flowers?